Can you fix pelvic organ prolapse? 8 risk factors you should be aware of

 First, pelvic organ prolapse is not inevitable.
 Even if you’ve had several vaginal births, even if you’re post-menopausal, even if you’re on your feet all day, you can still take steps to reduce your risk.

 Second, surgery may not be a cure for POP.
-According to ACOG, the American College of Obstetricians and Gynecologists, women who undergo prolapse surgery have a 6 – 30 percent chance of needing a second prolapse surgery, and some women develop incontinence as a result of POP surgery.
+According to ACOG, the Research was done on women who undergo prolapse surgery have a 6 – 30 percent chance of needing a second prolapse surgery, and some women develop incontinence as a result of POP surgery.

 Brianna of Four Pines Physical Therapy and Meagan of Orthopedic Spine Therapy, the physical therapists who have informed us about the dangers of wearing high heels and the six-ish things you’re doing that you really shouldn’t, have some wise words on the question of prolapse: Basically, if prolapse can – to a large degree – be prevented, and if surgery often has to be repeated, why wouldn’t you take steps to reduce your risk?